Make a Difference in a Child’s Life

 The state requires that all Foster Parents be licensed.
 The licensing process includes the following:

-- Social worker conducting an interview with the foster parent applicant(s) and any child over the age of four living in the home
+- Licensing Specialist conducting several interviews with the foster parent applicant(s) and any child over the age of four living in the home

 - Family physician completing a medical report on each member of the household